Skip to main content

 Brian Troxel

 This is Part One of a multi-part series.
-For the sake of brevity this writing has been broken into short segments and as with all things it is necessary to read all the parts to appreciate the wonder and glory of our God.
+For the sake of brevity, this writing has been broken into shorter segments; to accentuate the vital truths of His Being, it is necessary to read all the parts to appreciate the wonder and glory of our God.